-The key to being a successful whole food plant based (WFPB) eater is that you have to prepare your own food, as it is difficult to grab great plant based meals on the go.
+The key to being a successful whole food plant based (WFPB) eater is that you have to prepare your own food, as it is difficult to grab great plant-based meals on the go.
 America is a fast food nation and that needs to change.
 Fast food, and most grab and go food, is void of nutrition, and filled with fat, salt and preservatives.
 If you eat empty calories, you end up feeling hungry all the time and overeat.
 Obesity is the result, and you end up having to feed your fat (and your addiction to these highly addictive foods), and it is a vicious cycle.
 The solution is to eat clean.
 Eat lots of fruit, veggies (lots of greens), whole grains, beans and legumes, and small amounts nuts and seeds.
 I don't prepare animal protein of any kind and have been doing that for over 4 years now (as of 2018).
 3 of the guys in my family also eat plant based (my older son hates beans, legumes, tofu etc so he eats animal protein when he is out of the house).
 Also, it is key that you don't add too much oil to your food.
 Too many studies have shown it to be detrimental to our arteries, and oil is very caloric.
 I feel like my clock is ticking backwards right now.
-I hear frequently, "I tried eating vegetarian and I gained weight. " If you don't eat enough servings of fruit and vegetables, and fill up instead on oil laden foods or high calorie nuts, of course this can happen.
-Hummus is a big culprit, too much of a good thing isn't always a good thing!
+I sometimes hear people complain, "I tried eating vegetarian and I gained weight. " If you don't eat enough servings of fruit and vegetables, and fill up instead on oil laden foods or high calorie nuts, of course this can happen.
+Hummus with addd oil is a big culprit, as too much of a good thing isn't always a good thing!
 Fruits and veggies need to be your go-to foods.
 It is hard at first, then becomes habit and it's much easier.
 It took me 3 solid months not to crave chicken, turkey, oil, and Reese's peanut butter cups.
-Now I can even think of eating those things.
+Now I can't even think of eating those things.